-Laura Tingle is chief political correspondent for ABC TV’s 7.30.
+Laura Tingle is chief political correspondent for ABC-TV’s 7.30.
 She won the Paul Lyneham Award for Excellence in Press Gallery Journalism in 2004, and Walkley awards in 2005 and 2011.
-She is the author of Chasing the Future: Recession, Recovery and the New Politics in Australia and two acclaimed Quarterly Essays: Great Expectations, Political Amnesia, Follow the Leader and The High Road.
+She is the author of Chasing the Future: Recession, Recovery and the New Politics in Australia and four acclaimed Quarterly Essays: Great Expectations, Political Amnesia, Follow the Leader and The High Road.

 By the author